hoschi/yode/README.md

 ## Contribution

 Use the [issue tracker](link to github issues) for all kind of questions, bug reports, etc. I'll tag it then as needed.
-As the project is fast moving at the moment, ideas, general discussion and resarch about the problem space are also a good way to contribute.
+As the project is fast moving at the moment, ideas, general discussion and research about the problem space are also a good way to contribute.
 I'll collect them and pick it up when it is appropriate.
 As the current milestone is refactoring and the ideas for the next one are pretty roughly described, contributing with code is at the moment difficult.
 Please create a ticket, before submitting a pull request.

 ## Ressources